grantgarnett/odin-landing-page/README.md

 # odin-landing-page
 This is a mock landing page, completed as a part of the Odin Project curriculum.
-Some personal touches have been added.